Skip to content

 What does digital accessibility cover?

 An accessible website works for visitors who use a screen reader, navigate by keyboard only, struggle with low contrast or find complex language hard to process.
-In practice it comes down to things like alt texts on images, sufficient colour contrast, a logical heading structure, forms with clear labels and buttons you can operate without a mouse.
+In practice it comes down to alt texts on images, sufficient colour contrast, a logical heading structure, forms with clear labels and buttons you can operate without a mouse.

 The four base principles come from the international WCAG guidelines: perceivable, operable, understandable and robust.
 Meeting WCAG level AA covers the vast majority of the legal requirements.
+The current version is WCAG 2.2; it adds criteria on focus, drag movements and touch targets that also weigh heavily on mobile.

 Who is legally required to comply?